New product launch: 10 steps to a successful release

 Step 2: Use a SWOT analysis to quantify your risks

 SWOT analysis is a strategic planning framework that evaluates your product launch from four key angles.
-It helps identify risks and opportunities before you invest heavily.
+It identifies risks and opportunities before you invest heavily, preventing costly launch mistakes.

 The four SWOT components: